How to Watch the NBA on Friday: TV Channel, Game Times and Odds

 Vegas Odds and Betting Lines

-The Magic hope to pick up a road win at the Trail Blazers on Friday at 10:00 PM ET.
+The Grizzlies travel to face the Trail Blazers on Friday at 10:00 PM ET.

 How to Watch